theopenlane/core/config/README.md

 ### 📋 Review Process

 1. Review both PRs together - The draft PR shows exactly what configuration changes will be applied
-2. Merge this core PR first - The infrastructure PR will automatically convert from draft to ready
+2. Merge this core PR first - The draft PR will be closed and a new infra PR will be opened from `main`
 3. Review and merge the infrastructure PR - Complete the deployment of configuration changes
 ```